Governors

 Questionnaires and feedback

 Part of the Governing Board’s role is to see where the school is performing well and also those areas that we could improve further.
-Whilst we appreciate that, as part of a small school, many of you will regularly pop in to speak to members of staff when issues arise or when you need clarification about a certain date, it is one of our duties to distribute a formal questionnaire.
-Previous questionnaires have led to the introduction of ‘Over subscription to extra-curricular clubs policy’, information sheets on childhood diseases and how long to keep children off school, and a half termly opportunity for parents to come in after school and see their children’s work.
-We have also noted your request to have more prompts in newsletters about how to help your child at home.
+Whilst we appreciate that, as part of a small school, many of you will regularly pop in to speak to members of staff when issues arise or when you need clarification about a certain date, it is one of our duties to distribute a formal questionnaire and this is co-ordinated by the GLT annually.

 It is always useful to have feedback from parents and other stakeholders as it helps us to evaluate and move the school forwards.
 If you wish to give feedback in between the formal questionnaires it will be gratefully received and reviewed.
 Please email or leave any comments in a sealed envelope at the school office.